TREYCSE/Virtual_Detention_Frontend/README.md

 Phase 1 Milestones
 * connect to tensorflow cpu backend - complete✅
-* create & code react app front end w/css - complete✅ - note: making more CSS responsive design adjustments before deploying⚠️
+* create & code react app front end w/css - complete✅
 * connect react front end to backend - complete✅
 * load model from backend to front end console using a sample passage and question - complete✅
 * add user functionality to model page - complete✅
 * render answer to page in model page - complete✅
-* 🔜 Deploy to Heroku
+* ⚠️ Deploy to Heroku - in progress of containerizing ⚠️

-##### Phase 2: + TensorflowServing + Converted SavedModels + data storage/filing system
+##### Phase 2: + TensorflowServing ( w/ Converted SavedModels) + model MongoDB CRUD - Started 🚀
 * Method now just allows me to run the model in the browser but there's not much function on the backend server side.
-However, migrating to TensorFlow Serving should allow me to store model output in the next stage by giving my backend more functionality [will get backend as API from 2nd repo once using TF Serving].
-Plan to use TensorFlow RESTful API for server-server communication.
+In Phase 2, using MongoDB I will store the model's output.

-##### Phase 3: + Authentication & User Profiles + CRUD
+##### Phase 3: + Authentication & User Profiles + user CRUD
 * Create user account/authentication & save progress in user account.  ^^ save answers in profile

 ##### Phase 4: + Fine-Tuning BERT Q&A